 Learning to utilize the power of memory is an age-old technology.
 These techniques date back in history to the Greek Pythagoras (1).
 People studied how to use their memory because they realized it was the highest form of technology.

 They did not have computers to make calculations, so they learned to understand the mind and memory.
-They discovered the secrets to unlock our short-term and long-term memory systems.
+They discovered the secrets to unlocking our short-term and long-term memory systems.
 They enhanced their mental capabilities by learning how to improve memory.

 We forget that the mind still is the most extraordinary computer.
 These memory techniques are just as applicable today as ever, and there have been public TV shows on this subject.
 For example, Jack Lannom ran a TV series in the early 1980s that synthesized and showed these systems.
 You can learn how to create a memory palace too.

 The Key to Optimal Learning is Memory